blewett/audio-scare-alarm-using-pyaudio/README.md

 You can get a list of options by adding a question mark to the command line.  -echo will echo bits of audio that are detected.  -record will record a new wav file.

+A good source of scary wav file can be found on https://soundbible.com.

 You are on your own, but you knew that.